bracesoftware/DamnLarper/README.md

 | `Discord.API/` | Contains back-end natives and functions. |
 | `DamnLarper.Modules/` | Once upon a time, this bot code was just a single `*.pwn` file, so I decided to split it into modules. |
 | `DamnLarper.Components/` | Bunch of deprecated functions, commands and systems whose were too big to be removed. |

+## Privacy Policy

+All of your information is safe!

+Please note that the bot doesn't store any of your personal information or account information such as e-mails, passwords, nicknames or messages besides the user ID, which is used to store the data such as your economy money, level, message count and many more!

+We deeply care about your privacy and security online.
+But, we aren't responsible for any data loss using the bot, you shouldn't use passwords, usernames and such information as list names, custom command names or anything else requiring a text input!
+Thanks.

+## Terms of Service

+It's mandatory for everyone to accept our Terms of Service in order to use the bot properly.

+1. Don't exploit bugs of the bot, doing so may result in a command blacklist.

+2. Using custom commands to send explicit or forbidden content of a certain server may result in a command blacklist.

+3. Putting bad words as an arguments in commands is a bannable offense.

+4. Using bot's commands to share personal information is not allowed.

+5. Sharing fake information about the bot community is bannable offense.

+6. Using commands such as `damn report` for fun or multiple times is not a thing you should really do.
+Multiple requests and reports will be ignored.

+7. Noticing the bug and not reporting it is not a nice thing to do - whenever you notice something unusual happening, you should use the `damn report` command.

+8. Redistributing the bot's resources (such as images, logos, text) is prohibited.